oscarotero/simple-crud/README.md

 ## Naming conventions:

-This library relies in some conventions for simplify (or avoid) the configuration.
+This library relies in some conventions to avoid configuration.

 * Table names SHOULD be in [singular](http://stackoverflow.com/a/5841297) and **camelCase**
 * Fields names SHOULD be in **singular** and **camelCase**